itsnayabsd/website/_posts/me/2017-01-01-blog-ranking.md

 *Big Goad*: Raise it to 20-30 quality backlinks per month.

 **Build great** content.
 Original and unique.
 So that people share it to create natural backlinks.
-Pasting by own on social sites might not generate quality backlinks (NEed to check).
-If people starts sharing this will go multiple from friends to friends.
+Pasting by own on social sites won't generate quality backlinks.
+Instead if people starts sharing this will go multiple from friends to friends.

 Find poeple interest in your topics.
 Cross exchange blogger links to link each other.
 But do not pay to other blogger.

+**Social Networking Sites:**

+Build Instagram, reddit, twitter, linkedin, Pinterest etc..

+Put social networking share buttons on site.

+**Participate in forums**

+Quora

+### Speed up the site
+Check [pindom tools](https://tools.pingdom.com) to know which content is taking time.
+And optimize it.

+Check also google page speed insights tool to get recommended optimizations.

+*Chosing host*: If hosting server is goind down, search engines can list the site as unreliable.
+Should be a)Fast and SSD servers b)99% Uptime c)Reasonable price.

+Digital Ocean

+*CDN* Network of servers all over the world.
+Website is cached on all other servers all over the world.
+When a user visites website, nearest server will serve the user.

+Cloudfare, I think we host entrire website.
+Need to try it out.
+#### Optimizing Images
+[Fotor](https://www.fotor.com/) - jpeg images unless images require transparent background (png).

+[Tinyjpeg](https://tinyjpg.com/) for compress png or jpeg images
+### Domain
 Do not pay for WHOIS privacy.
 Instead use the fake address which looks real.

 Search for expired domains if anything interests you.
 Use [https://www.expireddomains.net/](https://www.expireddomains.net/).
 Check this site in [archive](https://archive.org/web/) so that there is no objectable content previously on this website.